leafac/leafac.com/prose/email-migration/index.md

 `ulimit -n`: Dovecot needs to open more than the default limit of 256 files.
 `sudo`: Dovecot needs to bind to a network port below 1024.
 Specifically, port 143, for IMAP.
 `/usr/local/sbin/dovecot`: Path to the `dovecot(1)` executable installed via Homebrew.
 Another common path is `/usr/sbin/dovecot`.
-`-F`: Run Dovecot on the foreground, instead of as a daemon.
+`-F`: Run Dovecot in the foreground, instead of as a daemon.
 Stop it with `Ctrl + C`.
 </aside>

 ```
 $ ulimit -n 1024 && sudo /usr/local/sbin/dovecot -F
 ```

-Confirm that the email server is running by inspecting the startup log messages and the contents of the <span class="placeholder" markdown="1">\<migration-directory></span>.
+Confirm that the local email server is running by inspecting the startup log messages and the contents of the <span class="placeholder" markdown="1">\<mailbox></span>.
 Dovecot must have created its administration files and directories, otherwise review the steps thus far.

 * * *

 Connect the email clients (for example, Thunderbird and Apple Mail) to the local email server using the following settings:

 <aside markdown="1">
-An email client may insist on configuring a server to send emails (SMTP).
+An email client may insist having a server to send emails (SMTP).
 Let this part of the configuration fail or reuse the settings from another account.
 </aside>

 <aside markdown="1">
 Ignore warnings about insecure connections.
-We setup Dovecot insecurely on purpose because it is simpler and sufficient—the email server should only be available for the local machine.
+We have setup Dovecot insecurely on purpose because it is simpler and sufficient—the email server should only be available to the local machine.
 </aside>

 <aside markdown="1">